shortstring/The-Movie-Review-Application/README.md

     - allow reviews to be:
         - ✔️displayed
-        - added
+        - ✔️added
         - updated
         - deleted
-    - add functionality for upvotes/downvotes for reviews
+    - ✔️add functionality for upvotes/downvotes for reviews
     - list view for recent reviews from people you follow
     - implement other search types